tarekziade/onnxruntime-test/README.md

 ### macOS

-For macOS, onnxruntime is 13x slower than llama.cpp on int4.
+For macOS, using int4 onnxruntime is 13x slower than llama.cpp on int4 with
+ngl-0, x32 times slower when activating GPU layers in llama.cpp.

+Using fp32 is much faster in onnx.

 onnx int4 - new tokens per second **4.85 tokens/s**: